nicolasramosee/nicolasramosee/README.md

 **Get in Touch**
-I'm always open to internships and full-time job opportunities, as well as RF, embedded systems, and robotics related project collaborations.
+I'm always open to internships and full-time job opportunities, as well as RF and embedded systems related project collaborations.
 - Email: nmree25@gmail.com
 - LinkedIn: www.linkedin.com/in/nicolas-ramos-503056344